neilh10/ms_releases/README.md

 # ms_releases
 This contains ModularSensor releases that may be downloaded to the specified platform.

-mayfly0.25.0_200825_tt_tu_yyy.hex - soak tested with some bug fixes   see 2020 Aug https://github.com/neilh10/ModularSensors/wiki/2a-Release-Notes
+mayfly0.25.0_200825_tt_tu_yyy.hex - Added build names, and rotating DBGYYMM.log . testing with some bug fixes.   see 2020 Aug https://github.com/neilh10/ModularSensors/wiki/2a-Release-Notes

 mayfly0.25.0_200812_tt_tu_yyy.hex - guarenteed data delivery.